isomerpages/cris-scri/news-and-events/news/_posts/2024-01-24-post-Distinguished Contributor Award for CRCs 2023.md

 institutions.</p>
 <p>Presented by the Singapore Clinical Research Institute (SCRI), the Distinguished
-Contributor Award recognises exceptional clinical research coordinators for their commitment, dedication and significant contributions to the profession and clinical research community.</p>
+Contributor Award recognises exceptional clinical research coordinators for their commitment and significant contributions which bring value to clinical research.</p>
 <p>CRCs form the bedrock of Singapore’s clinical research ecosystem.
 They
 are instrumental in not just driving clinical research but more importantly, ensuring the quality of the clinical research studies.</p>